mathiase4/Stage-unit/README.md

   ## manual Testing
   - used html validator for index.html,merch.html,book-guitar-lesson.html and guitar-shop.html and everything is green now.
   - used css validator and everything in my css code is green now.
+  - used lighthouse testing.
+  - Tested the website on different screen sizes (mobile,desktop and xxl screens) to check responsiveness.
+  - Clicked through all navigation links and buttons to make sure they work correctly.